-The balance sheet reports Direct Delivery's liabilities as of the date shown in the heading of the balance sheet.
+The balance sheet reports Direct Delivery's liabilities as of the date noted in the heading of the balance sheet.
 Liabilities are obligations of the company; they are amounts owed to others as of the balance sheet date.
-Marilyn gives Joe some examples of liabilities: the loan he received from his aunt (Notes Payable or Loan Payable), the interest on the loan he owes to his aunt (Interest Payable), the amount he owes to the supply store for items purchased on credit (Accounts Payable), the wages he owes to employees (Wages Payable).
+Marilyn gives Joe some examples of liabilities: the loan he received from his aunt (Notes Payable or Loan Payable), the interest on the loan he owes to his aunt (Interest Payable), the amount he owes to the supply store for items purchased on credit (Accounts Payable), the wages he owes an employee (Wages Payable).

-Another liability is the money received in advance of actually earning the money.
+Another liability is money received in advance of actually earning the money.
 For example, suppose that Direct Delivery enters into an agreement with one of its customers stipulating that the customer prepays \$600 in return for the delivery of 30 parcels every month for 6 months.
 Assume Direct Delivery receives that \$600 payment on December 1 for deliveries to be made between December 1 and May 31.
 Direct Delivery has a cash receipt of \$600 on December 1, but it does not have revenues of \$600 at this point.
 It will have revenues only when it earns them by delivering the parcels.
 On December 1, Direct Delivery will show that its asset Cash increased by \$600, but it will also have to show that it has a liability of \$600.
 (It has the obiligation to deliver \$600 of parcels within 6 months, or return the money.)

 The liability account involved in the \$600 received on December 1 is Unearned Revenue (or Deferred Revenues, Customer Deposits, etc.).
-Each month, as the 30 parcels are delivered, Direct Delivery will be earning \$100.
-As a result, each month \$100 will move from the liability Unearned Revenue to Service Revenues reported on the income statement.
+Each month, as the 30 parcels are delivered, Direct Delivery will be earning \$100, and as a result, each month \$100 moves from the account Unearned Revenue to Service Revenues.
+Each month Direct Delivery's liability decreases by \$100 as it fulfills the agreement by delivering parcels and each month its revenues on the income statement increase by \$100.